 As with many of you, my Aretha Franklin vigil began with the news of August 13 that she'd entered hospice, and for the next two days I posted some reflections on Lady Soul on Facebook.
 Then on what proved to be the eve of her death, I listened to her throughout a three-hour drive to Cape Cod and could hardly contain myself.
 Hers is simply the most powerful-- and versatile-- voice of my lifetime.
 The line that's resonated most for me over the past ten days is from her 1968 song, "Since You've Been Gone (Sweet Sweet Baby)," where Aretha pleads, "If you walk in that door, I can get up off my knees."
-For as deeply and inexorably as she was tied to the civil rights and women's liberation movements ("Respect" galvanized feminists; Martin Luther King was a family friend at whose funeral she sang "Precious Lord, Take My Hand" ), her music was largely about the wages of love and the pain of abandonment.
-A simple note of appreciation sent last week by a 70-year-old friend underscored what made Ree's pleas so universal: "Boy, did she ever get me through some tough times."
+For as deeply and inexorably as she was tied to the civil rights and women's liberation movements (Martin Luther King was a family friend at whose funeral she sang "Precious Lord, Take My Hand;" "Respect" galvanized feminists), her music was mostly about the wages of love and the pain of abandonment.
+A simple note of appreciation sent last week by a 70-year-old female friend underscored what made Ree's pleas so universal: "Boy, did she ever get me through some tough times."

 Aretha's power lay not only in her supremely soulful singing, but in the deep blues and gospel harmonies that grounded her piano playing and inspired her voice to soar to its spine-tingling heights.
-Like Billie Holiday with "love," no one came close to Ree's way of singing "Lord."
-I was 14 when I became aware of Lady Soul through her breakthrough AM radio hits, "I Never Loved a Man (The Way I Love You)," and "Respect," and she ramained my number one for at least the next half-dozen years.
-I became a fairly hardened blues and jazz convert during that period and found little to embrace on the pop charts, but let's face it, there's a particular vulnerability that virtually all teenagers face and the music business aims for it with laser-like precision.
-While I did my best to hide it away by hanging as deep in the grown-up musical alley as I could get, Aretha always pulled me closer to something resembling my true adolescent self.
-Her updating of the Ben E. King classic, "Don't Play That Song for Me," has long impressed me as epitomizing Ree's unique skill at combining gospel gravitas and pop sentimentality, a unique blend that made her music-- and soul music in general-- so powerfully incisive and broadly appealing.
+Like Billie Holiday with "love," no one could match Ree's way of singing "Lord."
+I was 14 when I became aware of Lady Soul through her breakthrough AM radio hits, "I Never Loved a Man (The Way I Love You)," and "Respect," and she remained my number one for at least the next half-dozen years.
+During that period, I became a fairly hardened blues and jazz convert and found little to embrace on the pop charts, but let's face it, there's a particular vulnerability that virtually all teenagers face and the music business aims for it with laser-like precision.
+While I hid mine away by hanging as deep in the grown-ups musical alley as I could get, Aretha always pulled me closer to something resembling my true adolescent self.
+Her take on the Ben E. King classic, "Don't Play That Song for Me," has long impressed me as epitomizing Ree's unique skill at combining gospel gravitas and pop sentimentality, a unique blend that made her music-- and soul music in general-- so powerfully incisive and broadly appealing.

 Aretha was the most successful and least controversial of the gospel singers who made the transition to secular music.
 Ray Charles and Dinah Washington were denounced for blurring the distinctions between the sacred and the sensual, and the church world despaired over Sam Cooke moving on from the Soul Stirrers to the top of the charts.
 But notwithstanding his prominence as a Baptist minister, C.L.
 Franklin welcomed jazz and r&b greats including Dinah Washington, Art Tatum, Oscar Peterson, and James Brown, to the family home in Detroit, and the Mississippi-born preacher respected the blues as a secular counterpart of the gospel tradition.
 As Aretha wrote in her own defense in a 1961 column for the Amsterdam News, "After all, the blues is a music born out of the slavery day sufferings of my people."
 Of her father's friendship with B.B.
 King, she said, "My daddy is B.'s preacher and B. is my daddy's bluesman.
 It's a beautiful thing."
 Here from her 1970 album, Spirit in the Dark, she sings B.B.'s biggest hit, "The Thrill Is Gone."
 Jerry Wexler, her producer at Atlantic, told her biographer David Ritz, "Listen to her deep-fried, deep-funk piano solo on 'Thrill' and you'll understand why I begged her to do an instrumental album."